MarketingPipeline/Emoji-Parser.js/README.md

 ### How to install

-Place the script in your HTML document like so
+Place this script at the BOTTOM of your HTML document

 ```html
     <script src="https://cdn.jsdelivr.net/gh/MarketingPipeline/Emoji-Parser/version/1.0.0/dist/emoji_parser.min.js"></script>